 Interest-bearing borrowings from third parties (except convertible notes) are initially recorded at the value of net proceeds received.
 Any difference between the net proceeds and the redemption value is amortized at a constant rate over the term of the borrowing.
-Amortization is included in the consolidated statement of income and the carrying amounts are adjusted as amortization accumulates.
+Amortization is included in profit or loss and the carrying amounts are adjusted as amortization accumulates.

 For borrowings from related parties (except convertible notes) issued with an interest rate lower than the market interest rate, the Group determines book value using market interest rate.
 The resulting difference is allocated to additional paid-in capital and is amortized at a constant rate over the term of the borrowings.
-Amortization is included in the consolidated statement of income each year and the carrying amounts are adjusted as amortization accumulates.
+Amortization is included in profit or loss each period and the carrying amounts are adjusted as amortization accumulates.